 When you join the event room for the very first time, you will have to allow your browser to access to your webcam and microphone.

 Click on Allow to allow access.

 If you don't allow permissions, you won't be able to join the stage to share your audio/video with your attendees.

-In order to go on stage, from a computer, you would need to use Chrome, Firefox, Opera, Safari (v.12.1 and up) or Microsoft Edge (v.79 and up).
+In order to join the stage, from a computer, you would need to use Chrome, Firefox, Opera, Safari (v.12.1 and up) or Microsoft Edge (v.79 and up).
 From mobile/tablet, you would need to use iOS>12.1 or Android.

 Next time you enter the room we will keep the same settings.
 If you want to change those settings just click on the gear icon (in the middle of the Dock).

-Once you've configured your audio / video click Apply and go on stage.
+Once you've configured your audio/video click Apply and Join stage.
 Once you're on stage, you'll be seen and heard by everyone.
 Your audio, video and screen sharing will also be recorded once you start your event.